zilishen/documentation/content/nginx-one/reference/api/nginx-one-api-authentication.md

 {{<custom-styles>}}

-In this guide, we'll show you how to authenticate API requests with NGINX One.
+In this guide, we'll show you how to authenticate API requests with F5 Distributed Cloud.
 There are two options for authentication: API Token or API Certificate.
 Both methods ensure secure access to your data.

 ## Getting Ready